Only Dust Remains: Critical reception

-Only Dust Remains received mostly positive critical reception.
-On Metacritic, the album received an average score of 86, based on 5 reviews.
 Mischa Pearlman of Kerrang! called it "a morbid, bleak and brilliant post-trilogy album" and further described it as "a dark album.
 A very dark album," yet highlighted its global awareness, with tracks like "History of Violence" mixing personal pain with political trauma.
 Pearlman concluded Only Dust Remains as a "brave, powerful and uncompromising album that holds nothing back".
 Anthony Fantano praised Backxwash's creative evolution, noting that the album features "more of those different sides of her that we caught just a tiny, teensy-weensy bit of on the last record".
 John Amen of Beats Per Minute wrote, "Mutinta isn’t retracting her take on the world; she’s unapologetic in her condemnation of our institutions and the way they impact our sense of worth (and/or lack of it).
 At the same time, she’s researching new sonic directions as well as a somewhat more paradoxical take on human life".
 He concluded, "Dust is ultimately a 'between' project; we’ll see where it leads".

 The album was longlisted for the 2025 Polaris Music Prize.